Month 1: Building the Baseline

 Nothing too glamorous here, but it's built confidence that my setup is workable.

-After realising most of the visitors were me, I’ve stopped obsessing over the technical details and started paying attention to the craft again.
+And after realising most of the early visitors were me, I stopped obsessing over the technical details and shifted my attention back to the craft.

-This month reminded me why I built this site in the first place — not for reach, but for rhythm.
-To get back into the habit of making things public, learning in the open, and keeping a record that’s mine.
+This month reinforced why I built the site in the first place.
+Not for reach, but for rhythm.
+To get back into the habit of making things public, learning in the open, and keeping a record that feels like mine.

 What's Next